 4. Board Game Arena

-Sliding into first place is Board Game Arena: a fairly simple-looking site with a lot under the surface.
-Through the efforts of a team of volunteers, the site has ported over many popular (and not so popular) board games – with the permission of the publishers, of course.
-Many of the games, especially the less popular ones, are free to play, though some publishers opt to make their game “premium,” meaning you’ll have to subscribe to a Board Game Arena account to play.
+Board Game Arena is a fairly simple-looking site with a lot under the surface.
+Through the efforts of a team of volunteers, the site has ported over many popular (and not so popular) board games - with the permission of the publishers, of course.
+Many of the games, especially the less popular ones, are free to play, though some publishers opt to make their game “premium,” meaning you'll have to subscribe to a Board Game Arena account to play.

 You can play both public and private games, and while they've been running into server issues due to a sudden influx of players, the site remains one of the best places to get your game on.